 Secret Scan action

 The SS action detects hardcoded secrets and credentials (API keys, passwords, tokens, and similar sensitive data) in your repository.
-It is free and open source — no account, API key, or registration is required.
+No account, API key, or registration is required.

 Scan modes